LeoQK/Manual/README.md

 **We research and provide coaching on the application of gaming skills to real-world problems and careers.**

 Leading organizations have started to [hire gamers](https://www.businessinsider.com/retired-gamer-offered-internship-for-past-starcraft-2-performance-2019-10) for their problem-solving skills.
 But there exist no tools that would enable the interaction between gamers and organizations to intensify and scale.

-With Mapcontrol, we aim to build these tools and empower gaming for enterprise:

-* **Gaming skills** - Nuanced documentation of the skills that a game like StarCraft II trains
-* **Skill transferability** - Clear guidelines on how gaming skills can be transferred to real-world problems
+With Mapcontrol, we aim to build these tools and empower gaming for enterprise.
+We research the skills that games like StarCraft train, how gaming skills can be transferred to real-world problems, and how gaming skills can best be presented and assessed in interview situations.
-* **Presentation and assessment** - Best practices for the presentation and assessment of gaming skills in interviews

 ## Collaboration and Coaching